- Start date:

 - Long synopsis

-- Treatment of the film – visual concept (mood board, story board) or any visual representative that have already been executed if available
+- Treatment of the film – visual concept (mood board, story board) or any visual representation that has already been executed if available

 - Résumé and short biography of the Director, Producer, Writer or any members of the team associated with the creative development of the project